 A few words about field recording.
 In the immediacy of listening when recording, I am using amplifiers, catchers of frequencies, different antennas, coils, transducers.
 I record either outside of the hearing range, either in the electromagnetic fields or on the radio frequencies outside of the advertisement-polluted FM (AM or VHF).
 To walk through space with headphones and an amplifier of sort is like floating in some virtual inter-space, which is not connected to online or digital virtuality, but a virtual space on the level of electromagnetic waves, for example.
 In my utopian thinking, I imagine that computers and the web are not optimal carriers of virtuality.
 If we are ever to develop interfaces, which are more comfortable for our human bodies, we would have to invent new way of virtualisation.
 I am not interested only in producing sound compositions, but propose sounds, which would say something about the future.
 As a representative of contemporary cognitariat I feel flattened in two dimensions of a computer screen.
 And sometimes I am in awe with the 3D world with its forms and possibilities.
 An ordinary view of the world is virtual reality to me.
 My listening of electromagnetic waves is a way of opening the virtual space into more spatial and temporal dimensions.

-There is also a really beautiful example or an acoustic citation of light installation by Kurt Laurenz Theinert: Gespinst, exhibited a few years ago at the Lighting Guerrilla Festival in Ljubljana.
-In addition to these field recordings, there are also several sound levels produced live with analogue electronic synthesisers.
+There is also a really beautiful melodic acoustic citation of light installation by Kurt Laurenz Theinert: Gespinst, recorded by EM coil detector.
+The installation exhibited a few years ago at the Lighting Guerrilla Festival in Ljubljana consists of blinking ultra thin neon lights that emit electromagnetic pulses.
+In addition to these field recordings, there are also several sound levels produced live with analogue synthesisers.

-For the conclusion, perhaps a short explanation of the title AMonFM.
-Not only are some AM transmissions now channeled on radia-FM, the FM in this case is also the Shape of a dozen of analogue patches.
+Last, perhaps a short explanation of the title AMonFM.
+Not only are some AM transmissions channeled on radia-FM, the FM in the case of modular synthesis is also the Shape of a dozen of analogue patches made for this track.